SantiagoRR2004/PIC-book-exercise-docs/labmodule11/README-CSF.md

 #### Integration Tests Executed

-NOTE: TA's will execute most of your integration tests using their own environment, with some exceptions (such as your cloud connectivity tests).
+NOTE: The instructor will execute most of your integration tests using their own environment, with some exceptions (such as your cloud connectivity tests).
 In such cases, they'll review your code to ensure it's correct.
 As for the tests you execute, you only need to list each test case below (e.g. SensorSimAdapterManagerTest, DeviceDataManagerTest, etc.)